clevelandmusicco/HothouseExamples/README.md

 <img src="/resources/hothouse-front-553px.png" alt="Cleveland Music Co.
 Hothouse Pedal" style="height:400px; width:400px;"/><img src="/resources/hothouse-kit-553px.png" alt="Cleveland Music Co.
 Hothouse Kit" style="height:400px; width:400px;"/>

 This project is a collection of digital signal processing code examples that you can use to get started with the Hothouse.
 In the `src` directory are ready-to-compile effects you can flash to your Hothouse or modify as you wish.
+Also included is a `create_new_proj.py` helper script that creates a compilable, VS Code-ready "scaffolding" project for writing your own effects for the Hothouse.

+If you're not familar with the Daisy Seed or its development environment, check out the [Electrosmith Daisy Ecosystem Wiki](https://github.com/electro-smith/DaisyWiki/wiki).

 ## Ported from [DaisyExamples](https://github.com/electro-smith/DaisyExamples/tree/master)